katonof/katonof/README.md

-- 👋 Hi, I’m @katonof, and I'm new at github.
-I graduated in statistics and work with data analysis since 2017.
+- 👋 Hi, I’m Katon, and I'm new at github.
+I have studied statistics and work with data analysis since 2010.
 I can work with SQL, PowerBI and excel.
 But now I'm trying to improve my skills.

 - 👀 I’m interested in data science, big data, dashboards, and everything about data.
 - 🌱 I’m currently learning java and python.
 But I already know SQL.